msalemor/azure-solution-monitoring/README.md

 ## Topdown monitor strategy

 - Azure Services Health
-- Dependent Service Health (CPU utilization, Memory utilization, Data utlization, HD Storage)
+- Dependent Service Health (CPU utilization, Memory utilization, Data utlization, HD Storage,etc.)
+  - Rember global services such as AAD
+  - And even services such as ExpressRoute, really any service that has an SLA
+  - Consider resilincy of on-prem app if there are hard dependencies from on-prem
 - Application Health with Application Insights
   - Availability
   - 5XX
   - 4XX; particularly login failures and not founds
   - Failed Dependemy calls
-  - Performance degradation (not meeting NFRs)
+  - Performance degradation (not meeting your NFRs)
-  - Exceptions
+  - Exceptions types and counts
   - Custom events
-  - Traces
+  - Traces (is the exception information in the traces, extract it via KQL)

 ## Consider your resiliency